 Comer Children's Hospital among nation's best in annual survey

-The University of Chicago Medicine's Comer Children's Hospital has been ranked among the nation's top hospitals for children by U.S. News & World Report.
+The University of Chicago Medicine Comer Children's Hospital has been ranked among the nation's top hospitals for children by U.S. News & World Report.

-Comer Children's Hospital received recognition in three specialties, ranking No. 37 in gastroenterology, 49 in neonatal care and 48 in pulmonology.
-Eighty U.S. hospitals were ranked in one or more specialties, out of the 178 pediatric centers surveyed by U.S. News.
+Comer Children's Hospital received recognition in four specialties, ranking No. 36 in gastroenterology and GI surgery, 40 in neonatal care, 40 in diabetes and endocrinology, and 45 in cancer.
+Out of all the hospitals considered, only 87 U.S. hospitals were ranked in one or more specialties.